Technical SEO

 Technical SEO Checklist for Small Websites

 Technical SEO does not need to feel huge when your site is still small.
-The goal is to make your pages easy to crawl, easy to understand, and easy to trust.
+The goal is to make pages easy to crawl, easy to understand, and easy to trust before you worry about more advanced SEO layers.

 1. Make sure important pages are indexable